Bharath1910/wifi_login_script/README.md

-# VIT-AP Campus WIFI Auto-Login ~~Automate the boring manual stuff~~
+# VIT-AP Campus WIFI Auto-Login ~~Automate the Boring Stuff with Python~~

-A python script to automate wifi login for VIT-AP's campus's wifi.
+A python script to automate the wifi login for VIT-AP's campus's wifi.

 ## Features
 1. Automate the wifi login and logout by setting your credentials in the config.json.